×

 Care of Acacia and Dwarf Iris

-Care of Acacia and Dwarf Iris include pruning, fertilizers, watering etc. Acacia pruning is done No pruning needed and Dwarf Iris pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Acacia and Dwarf Iris include pruning, fertilizers, watering etc. Acacia pruning is done and Dwarf Iris pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Acacia needs Adequately and in winter, it needs Average Water.
 Whereas, in summer Dwarf Iris needs Lots of watering and in winter, it needs Average Water.